Archive-663/nishiKodak/Leica M/README.md

 - Fixed ~f11 aperture
 - Three individual images on one frame

+### Compatibility notes:
+Tested on a Minolta CL.
+Print the '_depthChecker.stl' to check for any intereference between the baffles and the shutter.
+To verify, with no lens mounted, fire the shutter.
+Make a note of where the mechanical shutter fires from.
+Mount the depth checker and visually inspect to verify the rear baffle doesn't interfere with the mechanical shutter.
+If you feel confident it doesn't fire the shutter to confirm.

 ### What you'll need:
 - Lots of M1.6 x 5mm pan head screws (PETG or ABS filament)